 Access to a Personal Advisor

-In the interest of keeping fees to an absolute minimum, most robo-advisors limit investor access to personal advisors – if they even have them.
+In the interest of keeping fees to an absolute minimum, most robo-advisors limit investor access to human advisors – if they even have them.

 Vanguard Personal Advisor Services does the exact opposite.
-When you sign up with this robo-advisor, you’ll have access to a live personal advisor.
+When you sign up with Vanguard PAS, you’ll have access to a live financial advisor.

 This will give you the benefit of both automated investment management, as well as live professional input.
 The combination is much more comparable to traditional human investment advisories than it is to typical robo-advisors.